 Jonathan Gould is completing his Ph.D. in Harvard’s Department of Government and graduated from Harvard Law School, where he was president of the Harvard Law Review.
 He writes and teaches in public law, with a focus on the legislative process.
 Gould has worked as a law clerk on the federal court of appeals, at the Department of Justice’s Civil Rights Division, and at the Public Citizen Litigation Group.

 Manisha Padi, a recent fellow and lecturer at the University of Chicago Law School, studies consumer financial contracts with a focus on household debt and retirement income.
 She has a J.D. from Yale Law School and a Ph.D. in economics from M.I.T.
 Padi’s work has been widely presented at law and economics conferences and has been cited in Bloomberg and by the Securities and Exchange Commission.

-Rebecca Wexler, who clerked for federal judges Pierre Leval (Second Circuit Court of Appeals) and Katherine Polk Failla (Southern District of New York), is a rising authority on information law, privacy, and criminal justice.
+Rebecca Wexler, who clerked for federal judges Pierre Leval (Second Circuit Court of Appeals) and Katherine Polk Failla (Southern District of New York), is a rising authority on digital evidence, information law, privacy, and criminal justice.
 She has degrees from Harvard, Cambridge, and Yale, where she won three law school best paper awards.
-Her work has appeared in The New York Times, Washington Monthly, Slate, and on National Public Radio.
+Her work has appeared in the LA Times, New York Times, Washington Monthly, Slate, and on National Public Radio.